Message for our Patients

 Winship patients requiring a driver will need exceptions in these circumstances:

 - Patients undergoing a procedure.

 - Patients receiving medication that impacts driving.

-Beginning on Monday, April 6th, many Winship physicians and advanced practice providers will start this bi-weekly rotation, and this rotation will be in effect for the duration of the COVID-19 pandemic.
+As of April 6th, many Winship physicians and advanced practice providers are on a bi-weekly rotation, and this rotation is in effect for the duration of the COVID-19 pandemic.

 - You may experience a change in your face-to-face care, as you may see a different member of your care team in the clinic setting.

 - Virtual care via phone and telehealth will be delivered by your current care team.